Table of contents

 An exhaustive list of Adderall drug interactions can be found via the FDA’s Adderall drug label.10

 Generally speaking, Adderall is a safe and effective drug when it is taken as prescribed.
 However, you can die from taking Adderall if you:

 - Use Adderall to get high

-- Use Adderall in ways other than prescribed (chewing, snorting, injecting)
+- Use Adderall incorrectly (chewing, snorting, or injecting it)